“Night Fishing at Antibes”. Pablo Picasso (1939).

 Logion 97 is a creation myth, it seems.
 The point is that the Sophia of Gnostic myth, by her negligence, disorganizes God’s creation.
 Her spirit is dispersed like meal in the wind.
 Every particle of meal represents a divine scintilla.
 The final phrase (“found it empty”) is, in an alternative reading of the original text, “fell into it”.
 Thus, this saying would represent the fall of Sophia, which results in the creation of material reality.
 The legend of the 3rd-century Christian martyr St Christopher (“Christ-bearer”) follows the theme of gnosis.
 It’s about St Christopher’s work to redeem God.
 Thus, it cannot be interpreted in Jungian terms as the integration of the unconscious.
 This version has been shortened by me:

-Christopherus was a man of giant stature, who vowed to serve only the strongest master.
+Christopherus was a man of giant stature who vowed to serve only the strongest master.
 He did service for a king; but when the king was shaken at the mention of the devil, Christopherus realized that he wasn’t so strong after all.
-So, eventually, he went as far as offering his services to the devil.
+Eventually, he went as far as offering his services to the devil.
 But when the devil shuddered at the sight of the cross that stood by the wayside, Christopherus decided to abandon him, too.

 After many years of repentance, and the daily toil of helping people across the river, he one day heard a child’s cry from the wood.
 He went out to search for it, but could not find it.
 Only when the child cried for the third time he managed to find it.
 The little child needed help to get across the river.

 But as the child rode on Christopherus’s shoulders, it got heavier and heavier.
 Soon Christopherus felt as if he carried the whole world on his back.
 He came close to drowning in the torrent, when his head went under the water.
 Yet, he continued to struggle, and finally managed to get across.